ordina-jworks/ordina-jworks.github.io/_posts/2020-10-31-monitoring-spring-prometheus-grafana.md

 - Counter: how many times X happened (exceptions)
 - Gauge: what is the current value of X now ? (disk usage, cpu etc)
 - Histogram: how long or how big?
-- Summary: similar to histogram it monitors request durations and response sizes.
+- Summary: similar to histogram it monitors request durations and response sizes

 #### Collecting metrics from targets